Positive and Risky Message Assessment for Music Products: Discussion and analysis

 \section{Discussion and analysis}

 Speaking of aspects, three types of explicit content, \emph{Violence}, \emph{Substance}, and \emph{Sex} are relatively easier for the model to predict than \emph{Consumerism} and \emph{Positive messages}.
-The reason could be that the latter aspects are more abstract concepts comparing to risky behaviors that can be described in the lyrics with an overt manner.
-For \emph{Consumerism}, we hypothesize a model that can better capture signals on 'goods' and encouragement for acquisition may work more effectively.
-Unlike explicit questionable content like \emph{Violence}, \emph{Positive messages} is even harder to intuitively find a clear textual pattern since \emph{positive} is more heterogeneous.
-We may need the model to gain a high-level understanding of the content to distinguish the quantity of positive value that a song or an album wants to deliver.
+The reason could be that the latter aspects are more abstract concepts compared to risky behaviors that can be described in the lyrics in an overt manner.
+For \emph{Consumerism}, we hypothesize that a model which can more effectively capture signals related to 'goods' and the promotion of purchases might perform better.
+Unlike explicit questionable content like \emph{Violence}, \emph{Positive messages} is even harder to intuitively find a clear textual pattern since \emph{positive} is more heterogeneous than the other aspects.
+We may need the model to gain a high-level understanding of the content to distinguish the quantity of positive value that a song or an album delivers.